Print

 5. As we read through the book we should note who is speaking? (look at the pronouns).
 Is God speaking directly, or is the prophet speaking the word of the Lord, is the prophet replying to God, or are the people responding.
 Sometimes the prophet puts words into the mouths of the people.

 6. We should also note who is being addressed?
-This can be God's covenant people (in Judah or Israel), the remnant faithful to God, the whole world, other pagan nations, the prophet individually, the king, the priests, or the leaders of the nation.
+This can be God's covenant people (in Judah or Israel), the remnant faithful to God, the whole world, other pagan nations, the prophet individually, the king, the priests, the women, or the leaders of the nation.

 8. For additional information, we can read about the relevant king or the prophet in a Bible Dictionary to find out more about the political and religious background.
 The introduction to a good commentary can also be a good source of information.